 Fipple flutes have existed since the very first wind instruments were created.
 The modern pennywhistle, often referred to as "tin whistle", "Irish whistle", or plain "whistle", comes to us from the British Isles, where at one point one could purchase a whistle for a penny.
 Today, they run from a few dollars to several hundred.
 Because they are not chromatic, whistles are produced in every key, though D is the most popular.
 Bernard Overton is credited with the reintroduction of the "low whistle", pitched an octave below "high" whistles.

 A vertical flute with six holes and a thumbhole, this is a traditional instrument of the Andes region.
 The u-shaped notch allows sound to be produced similarly to how one would play a shakuhachi.
 Quenas are made from wood, bamboo, and sometimes bone.
 They are pitched in the key of G, while the quenacho, a larger flute, is typically in D below it.

 Though many may recognize it as an elementary music teaching tool, the recorder was a popular instrument in Europe up through the Baroque era, and eventually disappeared due to the development of modern orchestral instruments.
 Though few have keys, cross-fingerings can be easily utilized to play in any key.
-Because the range of a recorder spans two octaves, they are made in sizes from garklein to great bass, alternating between the keys of C and F.
+The range of the recorder spans two octaves and they are made in sizes from garklein to great bass, alternating between the keys of C and F.

 In gagaku, or traditional Japanese court music, the ryuteki (dragon flute) is the bridge between heaven (sho) and earth (hichiriki).
 It is crafted of bamboo (though less expensive flutes come in resin) and has seven holes.
 True to its name, the expressive tone of the ryuteki is said to embody the cry of a dragon.